angelaW1618/online-shop/README.md

 ### Features and Functionality

-- **Scalable Data Management:** Utilizes **PostgreSQL** to efficiently manage complex data structures and queries, providing a robust foundation for the store's inventory and user data.
+- **Scalable Data Management:** Utilizes **PostgreSQL** to effectively manage complex data structures and execute intricate queries, establishing a strong foundation for managing the store's inventory and user data.
+It fully employs CRUD (Create, Read, Update, Delete) operations, enabling dynamic and robust interactions with the database.
+This comprehensive approach supports:

+  - **Creating** new entries such as user accounts, product listings, and orders efficiently, directly impacting our system's ability to scale and adapt to user needs.

+  - **Reading** data through sophisticated SQL queries that enable powerful search functionalities and instant access to detailed information, improving the overall user experience by ensuring data is timely and relevant.

+  - **Updating** information seamlessly, which is crucial for maintaining accurate user profiles, order details, and inventory status, thus ensuring the platform remains up-to-date and functional.

+  - **Deleting** unnecessary or outdated data entries, helping maintain a clean and efficient database environment, which is vital for performance and user satisfaction.

 - **Seamless Front-End and Back-End Integration:** Combines the reactivity of **Vue.js** with the powerful capabilities of **Spring Boot**, offering seamless connections between the front end and the database through well-defined APIs.